qiboteam/qibo/doc/source/api-reference/qibo.rst

 .. note::
     ``validate`` flag allows the user to choose if the function will check if input :math:`\\rho` is Hermitian or not.
-    Default option is ``validate=False``, i.e. the assumption of Hermiticity, because it is faster nd, more importantly, the functions are intended to be used on Hermitian inputs.
+    Default option is ``validate=False``, i.e. the assumption of Hermiticity, because it is faster and, more importantly, the functions are intended to be used on Hermitian inputs.
 When ``validate=True`` and :math:`\\rho` is non-Hermitian, an error will be raised when using `cupy` backend.